scverse/scvi-tools/docs/developer/maintenance.md

 #### Updating the conda-forge feedstock

+Our package is also available on the conda-forge channel.
+The [feedstock repository] contains the recipe for building the package.

 Typically a PR into the [feedstock] will be automatically created a couple of days after the PyPI release (see [#32] for an example) and will be automatically merged.

-If there are any issues with the PR (_e.g._ due to dependency changes), it may need to be updated manually.
+If there are any issues with the recipe (_e.g._ due to dependency changes), it may need to be updated manually.
 This can be done by following the instructions in the PR (see [#38] for an example).

 #### Update Docker images

 Finally, build new Docker images with the `stable` and semantic versioning tags using the [release image workflow].

 ## Continuous integration

-WIP!
+Work in progress!

 ## Documentation (Read the Docs)

-WIP!
+Documentation is built and hosted on [Read the Docs], and the configuration can be found in `.readthedocs.yaml`.

+## Conventional commits

+Starting with version 1.2, we use [conventional commits] for commits into the main branch.
+We support the following types (loosely based on the [Angular convention]):

+- `build`: Changes that primarily affect depdenencies
+- `ci`: Changes to our CI configuration files and scripts, typically in the `.github/` directory
+- `docs`: Documentation changes, typically in the `docs/` directory
+- `feat`: A new feature
+- `fix`: A bug fix
+- `misc`: Changes that don't fit into any other category
+- `perf`: A code change that improves performance
+- `refactor`: A code change that neither fixes a bug nor adds a feature
+- `release`: Changes necessary for a release
+- `style`: Changes that do not affect the meaning of the code (_e.g._ whitespace, formatting changes in pre-commit configurations)
+- `test`: Changes that primarily add or modify tests

+We support the following scopes, based on our top-level package structure:

+- `autotune`: Changes primarly affecting `scvi.autotune`
+- `criticism`: Changes primarily affecting `scvi.criticism`
+- `data`: Changes primarily affecting `scvi.data`
+- `dataloaders`: Changes primarily affecting `scvi.dataloaders`
+- `distributions`: Changes primarily affecting `scvi.distributions`
+- `external`: Changes primarily affecting `scvi.external`
+- `hub`: Changes primarily affecting `scvi.hub`
+- `model`: Changes primarily affecting `scvi.model`
+- `module`: Changes primarily affecting `scvi.module`
+- `nn`: Changes primarily affecting `scvi.nn`
+- `train`: Changes primarily affecting `scvi.train`
+- `utils`: Changes primarily affecting `scvi.utils`

+We use the `BREAKING CHANGE` footer to indicate that a commit introduces a breaking change.

 [#32]: https://github.com/conda-forge/scvi-tools-feedstock/pull/32
 [#38]: https://github.com/conda-forge/scvi-tools-feedstock/pull/38